 Remember we offer the coolest meal planning tool on the internet that even generates the shopping list for you (which is often the hardest part of meal planning)!
 If you are using our website to plan your meals with our online meal planner, make sure you save a link to the website on your phone home screen and bookmark it on your desktop browser so you can get there easily.
-If you aren’t using our tool yet, you can try it for free for 2 weeks RIGHT HERE.
+If you aren’t using our tool yet, you can try it for free (no credit card required) for 3 weeks RIGHT HERE.

 Step 2: See The Future

 Knowing what you have on your calendar for the week can help you know which nights you can allow more time for cooking and which nights you might consider a freezer or slow cooker meal, or maybe leftovers or out to eat.

 What do you already have in the freezer and pantry that you can use as a start of a meal?
 Frozen chicken breasts?
 Frozen shrimp?
 Frozen Veggies?
 Whole Wheat Pasta?
 Building your meals around already existing ingredients saves time, money, and freezer space.

 Use our recipe search page to filter meals by ingredients so you can match recipes to what you already have on hand!

 Most grocers advertise their sales online, so you can check to see what’s on sale before you even leave the house.
 In fact, some have apps now (Target, Safeway, etc) that allow you to see sales and add them to your list before you go to the store.